sikaxn/Scouting-scheduler/readme.md

 1. An **overall schedule** (including assigned members for each match).
 2. **Individual schedules** for each member, showing exactly which team they should scout in each match.

+## This  software contain AI generated content

+ Use at your precaution.

 ## Slide 2
 ![Slide 2](images/Slide2.jpeg)